Learned Free-Energy Functionals from Pair-Correlation Matching for Dynamical Density Functional Theory: Implementation

 \subsection{Brownian dynamics}

 We use LAMMPS~\cite{LAMMPS} to simulate BD motion of Lennard-Jones (LJ) particles under repulsive external fields.
-The motion is specified by the following overdamped Langevin equation,
+The motion is specified by the following overdamped Langevin equation:

-where $\gamma$ is the mobility coefficient, $\mathbf{F}$ is the force acting on the particle, and $d\mathbf{W}_t$ is a Wiener process.
+where $\Gamma$ is the mobility coefficient, $\mathbf{F}$ is the force acting on the particle, and $d\mathbf{W}_t$ is a Wiener process.

 We run BD simulations inside a closed $3$D cube box of edge length $10\sigma$ with periodic boundary conditions on all axes.
 We randomly initialize $600$ LJ particles (with a cut-off distance of $4\epsilon$) inside the box. $\epsilon$ and $\sigma$ are the LJ coefficients of well-depth and particle diameter respectively.
-The temperature of the system is kept at a constant $k_BT/\epsilon = 2$ and each timestep is $10^{-3} \tau$ where $\tau$ is the time scale $\gamma \sigma^2/\epsilon$ and $\gamma$ is the mobility coefficient.
+The temperature of the system is kept at a constant $k_BT/\epsilon = 2$ and each timestep is $10^{-3} \tau$ where $\tau$ is the time scale $(\sqrt{{m\sigma^2}/{\epsilon}})$.

 We first run an energy minimization to adjust the random initial configuration to be in a local energy minimum with tolerance $10^{-4} \epsilon$, followed by $2000$ equilibration steps which results in a uniform density distribution.
 We then apply an external potential (mixture of repulsive Gaussian and steep well) on this system, using a PyLAMMPS extension~\cite{pylammps}, and run $4000$ collection steps ($4\tau$) with the thermodynamic output variables averaged over $10$ steps.
 The density is collected every $10$ steps, averaged over a bin size of $\sigma/100$ along the z-axis and across the xy plane, assuming planar geometry.
 We further average over $5000$ BD runs to obtain smooth density profiles.